-Julia Feast OBE works as an independent Consultant, specialising in the life-long issues of being adopted, Care and Donor Conception.
+Dr. Julia Feast OBE works as an independent Consultant, specialising in the life-long issues of being adopted, Care and Donor Conception.
 She is an experienced social worker, trainer and researcher and has several publications about the identity and information rights and needs of adopted people, adult care leavers and donor conceived people.

 In the past she worked as the Policy, Research and Development Consultant for CoramBAAF and BAAF.
 Before then she was manager of the post-adoption and care counselling research project at The Children’s Society, worked as a local authority social worker and team manager, and also as a children’s guardian and reporting officer.

 Role(s) - Website & Legal Advice

 Peter is a Child Abuse Lawyer and a consultant solicitor at Scott-Moncrieff & Associates.
 He runs his own website for survivors of abuse - Abuse Advice 4 Survivors.co.uk.